game-design-driven/Create-Prepare-to-Dye/README.md

 ⚙️ Create : Prepare to Dye is an opinionated, minimalistic modpack centered around complex and interesting automation.

-    A small but ambitious project to give create the stage it deserves

 ## Intro
 As the head of a crumbling, inherented, capitalistic space company, you are forced to use the last card you have left, the rights to a small, dead, irradiated planet called *Chroma Prime*.